aogriffiths/relay/relay-specification.md

   PubSubHubbub, and unless otherwise specified, version 0.4.
 * __Topic/Feed:__ The words "feed" and "topic" are used interchangeably.
 A Topic is the unit to which one can subscribe to.
 It is a collection of entries.
-* __Entry/Item:__ A topic is a collection of entries (Synonymous with a feed being a collection of items).
+* __Entry/Item:__ A topic is a collection of entries (synonymous with a feed being a collection of items).
 * __Publisher:__ (_noun_).
 An entity that sends notifications of Changes to a Topic.
 * __Originating Publisher:__ (_noun_).
 The Publisher entity that owns a Topic.
   They are the originating source and the only system where changes to the topic and it's entries can be authored.
-* __To publish:__ (_verb_).
+* __To Publish:__ (_verb_).
 The process of notifying subscribers of changes to a
   Topic.
 The originating Publisher MUST _publish_ the Topic using the Relay specification.
-Other systems MAY also re-_publish_ the Topic, in which case they are acting as a Hub.
+Other systems that Subscribe to the Topic MAY  re-_publish_ it, in which case they are acting as a Hub.
+* __To Distribute:__ (_verb_).
+Synonymous with "to re-publish".
+The concept of
+  a Hub distributing content is introduced in PuSH and referred to in the Relay specification.
 * __Subscriber:__ (_noun_).
 An entity that receives notifications of changes to a Topic.
-* __To subscribe:__ (_verb_).
-The process of requesting a Publisher publishes to
-  a Subscriber on an on going basis.
-Usually initiated by the subscriber.
+* __To Subscribe:__ (_verb_).
+The process of requesting a changes to a Topic are distributed to a Subscriber on an on going basis.
-* __Hub:__ An entity that both subscribers to a Topic and publishes it.
-A Hub re-publishes ("_relays_") a Topic.
+* __Hub:__ An entity that both subscribers to a Topic and re-publishes it.
+The Hub effectively "_relays_" the Topic.

 ### General Concepts
 ##### Informative:

-* All Relay Publishers are their own Hubs.
+1 All Relay Publishers are their own Hubs.
-* A Publisher follows the same approach to _publishing_ content as a Hub follows for _distributing_ it.
-(PuSH uses "_publishing_" and "_distributing_" to refer to slightly different things and allow them to use different protocols but with Relay they use the same protocol.)
+2 A Publisher follows the same approach to _publishing_ content as a Hub follows for _distributing_ it.
+3 Hubs subscribe to Publishers.
-* Hubs subscribe to Publishers or to other Hubs.
+4 Subscribers subscribe to Hubs.
-* Subscribers subscribe to Hubs or to Publishers.
+5 Hubs can subscribe to other Hubs to create a chain of Hubs.

 <br/>